subsquid/docs/docs/tutorials/create-a-simple-squid.md

 This is the best course of actions and the advised procedure going forward.
 This is because the newest version of Squid Archives store the chain's metadata information and the `typegen` command is able to leverage that.

-That being said, we need to make a few changes in the `typegen.json` configuration file, to adapt it to our purposes and we do that by specifying the events that we are interested in, for this project.
+That being said, we need to make a few changes in the `typegen.json` configuration file, to adapt it to our purposes, and we do that by specifying the events that we are interested in, for this project.

 Similar to what's been said in the previous chapter, this requires knowledge of the blockchain itself and some research might be required, but in the case of this example, the events are: